NetLogo/Network-Extension/README.md

-# THIS CODE CAN'T CURRENTLY BE BUILT OR RUN (EXCEPT AT NORTHWESTERN)

-It requires NetLogo 5.0beta5, which isn't out yet.

 # NetLogo network extension

-This package contains the NetLogo network extension.
+This extension is (since 5.0RC1) pre-installed in NetLogo.
+(For help with extensions in general, see the NetLogo User Manual.)

 This extension is experimental.
-Although it is presently bundled with NetLogo, it should not be considered a standard part of the application.
+Although it is presently bundled with NetLogo, it should not be considered a standard, fully-supported part of the application.

 The source code for the extension is hosted online at https://github.com/NetLogo/Network-Extension

-## Using
+## Usage

-This extension is pre-installed in NetLogo.
-(For help with extensions in general, see the NetLogo User Manual.)

 Anywhere a link breed is required, `links` is also accepted.